top of page

 indian-music vocals singing mantras mantra-pronunciation harmonium tabla santoor music-for-mantras kirtan

-"Since 2019 I have been allowed to take harmonium and mantra lessons with this wonderful person and teacher, Manish Vyas.
+"Since 2019 I have taken harmonium and mantra lessons with this wonderful person and teacher, Manish Vyas.
 Again and again I am deeply touched by his presence, patience and calmness.
 This peaceful energy is already noticeable when entering the room.
 Throughout the hour Manish is so present in the here and now and all his attention is always full of what he is doing.
 He doesn't make me feel better anywhere else than teaching right here with me.
 A phenomenon that I wasn't allowed to experience so intensively with any other person.
 Infinitely grateful to learn from him.
 Thank you!"
 Yvonne, Switzerland

 Mantra gatherings wih Manish Vyas